 Laundry Between Emails: Working From Home Goes Viral In The Time Of Coronavirus

 Early one morning last week, Cindy Ruiz joined the ranks of newly remote workers, now millions strong.
-Dun & Bradstreet, the financial data firm where Ruiz works in sales, closed its office after reports of coronavirus cases near San Mateo, Calif.
+The financial data firm where Ruiz works in sales closed its office after reports of coronavirus cases near San Mateo, Calif.

 For many, the widespread embrace of remote work is a welcome change they've always wanted.
 They're reacting on social media the way kids celebrate snow days: No commutes!
 Flexible schedule!
 Home-cooked lunch!